merkle-tests/interview-kata/README.md

 X -> unspecified

 Birthday:
-It will return an String with the full date (yyyy/mm/dd), you should parse it.
+It will return an String with the full date (yyyy/mm/dd), you should parse it to follow the above-mentioned convention.

 Address:
 You should concatenate all the fields to a String variable, like this example:
-EXAMPLE MISSING
+C/Bergara 22 P3 P6 08085-Barcelona (Spain)

 EMAIL:
 no rules for email

 TELEPHONE NUMBER:
 you should return the international number format, using the following country list.
-EXAMPLE COUNTRY LIST
+- Spain: +34
+- UK:    +44
+- IRL:   +353

 Possible updates/changes
-* make a call to an unknown customer
+* make a request for an unknown customer
-* do updates to the customer ?
+* do updates to the customer

 ## ProductRepository, returns a list of products with: